Most Holy Trinity's Mission Statement

 A Sunday Latin Mass at 2:00pm in St. Peter’s, Amagansett will be offered on the 2nd and 5th Sundays of each month.

 All Sunday Masses will be offered in the Parish Hall, which has been arranged to accommodate the faithful according to physical distance guidelines and to make cleaning in between Masses easier to accomplish thoroughly.
 Currently, churches can accommodate 50% of a building’s maximum occupancy for worship.
+The standard COVID-19 protocol applies for all Masses.
+Please listen to the lector, deacon, or priest for any announcements regarding safety measures during the celebration of Mass.

 -Those in vulnerable groups should stay home.